Want to travel from León to Santiago de Compostela by train? Start your journey with us.

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average journey time between León and Santiago de Compostela is 4 hours and 32 minutes and the fastest journey time is 4 hours and 32 minutes.
-On an average weekday, there are 1 train per day travelling from León to Santiago de Compostela.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between León and Santiago de Compostela is 8 hours and 12 minutes, with around 2 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from León to Santiago de Compostela without having to change trains.
-There are 1 direct train from León to Santiago de Compostela.
+There is 1 direct train from León to Santiago de Compostela each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from León to Santiago de Compostela leaves at 17:37.
 Times and services may vary during weekends and holidays.

 The last train from León to Santiago de Compostela leaves at 22:35.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.